Some days it seems like you step outside into a thick cloud of pollen, ragweed, or even worse, mold. Hello, seasonal allergies!

 - Chlor Trimton (chlorpheniramine)

-If you’re going to try an allergy medication, do not use a decongestant or anything that contains pseudoephedrine (like Claritin-D).
+NOTE: If you’re going to try an allergy medication, do not use a decongestant or anything that contains pseudoephedrine (like Claritin-D).
 Even small amounts of pseudoephedrine can be lethal in dogs.

 These medications work best as preventatives.
 If you know your pet reacts to hay fever, start treating them as soon as the allergy season begins to set in.

-Soothe irritation with other remedies
+Manage irritation with other remedies

 If you’re wary about giving your pet a pill, there are other ways to soothe your pet’s symptoms, including natural remedies.